 I remember walking along the boardwalk with my parents when I was little.
 It was night time and the whole boardwalk was lit up and people were everywhere.
-I saw an awesome ride in the distance that looked like a whirley car going down a hill.
-I pointed to it and my father asked if that’s what I really wanted to go on, so I nodded yes.
+I saw an awesome ride in the distance that looked like a whirly car going down a hill.
+I pointed to it and my father asked if that’s what I really wanted to go on.
+So I nodded yes.

-What he thought I was pointing at and what I actually wanted to do were two very different things, and the next thing I knew I was in my first haunted house.
+What he thought I was pointing at and what I actually wanted to do were two very different things.
+The next thing I knew, I was in my first haunted house.
 We walked through the winding dark hallways with creepy noises following us, things jumping out at us and general haunted house mischief.
 I was terrified, but I walked through the whole thing, wondering at what point I was going to get in the car and get to go down the hill.

 There was no car – but I did go through my first haunted house and live to tell about it.

 I’m glad that I didn’t have any toffee popcorn in my hands or it would have been all over the floor of the haunted house.